 Check the current price for the Oly 75mm f/1.8 on Amazon

-The Olympus 75mm f/1.8 is a lens I pull out for concert photography, street photography, portraits, and sometimes nature photography.
+The Olympus 75mm f/1.8 is probably the best lens for concert photography, street photography, portraits, and sometimes nature photography for the MFT system.

-With a FOV comparable to that of a 150mm on FF camera, the Oly 75mm f/1.8 is not your bread-and-butter everyday lens.
+With an FOV comparable to a 150mm FF camera, the Oly 75mm f/1.8 is not your bread-and-butter everyday lens.
 It’s a niche lens designed for some very specific tasks.

 Even after all these years, it’s still one of the sharpest lenses for the MFT system, which says a great deal when you look at the prices of some of its competitors, such as the Panasonic Leica Nocticron 42.5mm f/1.2 (link to Amazon).

 If you want a more versatile alternative that is still as sharp, I recommend looking at the M.Zuiko 12-100mm f/4 (link to Amazon).
 A zoom lens with this resolution and sharpness is no small feat.